Sensational Stiliana wins her first major all-around rhythmic title

 27 June 2019 – At the Dutch national championships last weekend, Casimir became all-around champion, a title that had eluded him since he first won it in 2013.
 Now aged 23, he is working hard to reach his goal of competing at the Olympic Games in Tokyo.
 I met him in March at the Superstars of Gymnastics show in London, where he got into the spirit of the occasion by colouring his hair green.
 This, with his trademark Dutch orange leggings, earned him the nickname “the gymnastics carrot”!

-Continue reading “Casimir Schmidt – a passion for fashion and cooking”
+Continue reading “Casimir Schmidt – back on track”

 Ellie Downie – back in the medal hunt